-Did you know that how you store, prepare and cook foods can affect not only safety, but also flavor and nutrition?
-In fact, nutrients in some foods are lost by overcooking or simply allowing the foods to soak in water for too long.
+Did you know that how you store, prepare and cook foods may affect their flavor and nutrition, as well as safety?
+For example, nutrients in some foods are lost by cooking whereas others may become easier to absorb.
 With just a few tips on food preparation and cooking techniques, you can maximize the nutrient quality and flavors of your favorite foods.

 Preparing Foods with Nutrition, Flavor and Safety in Mind

-Properly handling and preparing food is key to food safety and can also affect the quality of foods.
+Properly handling and preparing food is key to food safety and may also affect the quality of foods.

-- Cut vegetables that need to be cooked longer into larger pieces.
-With fewer surfaces exposed, fewer vitamins are lost.
-While cutting and preparing produce, avoid cross-contamination by using a separate cutting board and utensils for raw meat, poultry and seafood.
+- Avoid cross-contamination by using a separate cutting board and utensils for fresh produce and raw meat, poultry and seafood.

 Cooking for Nutrition, Flavor and Safety

-How food is cooked can enhance or destroy flavor.
-Get the most out of your food:
+How food is cooked can either enhance or destroy flavor.

-- Don't overcook vegetables, either.
-Short cooking times help vegetables keep their bright color and flavor.
-Strong-flavored vegetables, such as Brussels sprouts and turnips, can become even stronger when overcooked.
+- Use a timer to prevent overcooking vegetables.
+Short cooking times help vegetables keep their bright color and a crisper texture.
+Strong-flavored vegetables, such as Brussels sprouts and turnips, may become overpowering if cooked too long.

-- Quickly cook (until just tender-crisp) vegetables such as asparagus, green beans, broccoli and snow peas.
-Some nutrients, such as B vitamins and vitamin C, are destroyed easily by heat.
-The shorter the cooking time, the more nutrients are retained.
+- Quickly cook vegetables such as asparagus, green beans, broccoli and snow peas – and only until tender.
+Heat destroys the B vitamins and vitamin C, so shorter cooking times help retain nutrients as well as crisp textures.